abrie/data-challenge-2014/README.md

 See here: [Bundled-Edged Views of the Github Event Graph](http://abrie.github.io/data-challenge-2014

-NOTE: September 2nd, 2014: Recent updates to Chrome have broken the illustration.
-It results in no illustration being generated.
+NOTE: The most recent version of Chrome (37.0.2062.94, August 26th 2014) does not work.
+No illustration is generated.
 Please use Firefox or Safari in the meantime.

 ## Methodology and Source